 - Where Collective Impact Falls Short Tom Wolfe, known as a leading voice on coalition building and community development outlines 10 elements that the current collective impact framework and discussion fails to incorporate.
 Click here to read the article

-- New Top Reads of 2016 from the Collective Impact Forum The forum has compiled a list, (including the two above) of the best writing and resources on collective impact this year.
+- Top Reads of 2016 from the Collective Impact Forum The forum has compiled a list, (including the two above) of the best writing and resources on collective impact this year.
 The list includes four topic areas: 1) Principals and Practice, 2) Lessions Learned from Backbone Leaders, 3) The Evolution of Collective Impact, and 4) Advancing Equity in Collective Impact.

 Community Commons is a website that provides public access to data in platform that supports mapping and reporting capabilities to help understand community data.